| In 1966 a group of California banks formed a

 makes it's revenue from fees paid by financial institutions for

 processing these transactions as well as other related services.
+Our Assessment:

 With their wide acceptance, range of offers